The powers that be are waging a war on your wealth.

 Making Your Dollars Work for You

-This is what our brand is really about.
+This is what Playing Markets is really about.

 The goal of this site is to become a valuable resource for those looking to build wealth through investing—and to a lesser degree, trading and entrepreneurship.